HasnainAsif/mern-graphql-social-app/README.md

 2. Create posts, like/unlike posts, and add comments.

-3. Explore the admin features to manage comments on posts.
+3. Login with admin(using username _admin_ and password _123456_) to allow/unallow comments creation

 ## Apollo Client Features